Welcome to another genre preview for upcoming Netflix shows and movies that are in the fantasy genre.

 A huge cast comes together to adapt the renowned Neil Gaiman DC comics that we’ve waited decades to see come to our screens in some form or another.

-The WB-produced series is due to be released later in 2022.
+The Warner Bros.
+Television-produced series is due to be released later in August 2022.

 Among the cast you’ll see in the new series includes Jenna Coleman, David Thewlis, John Cameron Mitchell, Charles Dance, Gwendoline Christie, and Tom Sturridge.

 We round out our top 3 TV fantasy picks with one show that’s had plenty of controversy in its development at Netflix.
 Avatar: The Last Airbender will be adapting the beloved Nickelodeon series that focuses on Aang and his friends fighting the Fire-Nation.

 The series is being filmed with state-of-the-art technology and its castings give us hope that Netflix can do the source material justice.